 This is the style of Latin dance that is danced around the globe and is featured in the World DanceSport Championships.
-Students will learn the Bronze Level figures and techniques in four (4) International Style dances: Rumba, Cha Cha, Samba & Jive and the techniques.
+Students will learn the Bronze Level figures and techniques in four (4) International Style dances: Rumba, Cha Cha, Samba & Jive.
 May be repeated up to 8 credits.
-Consent of Instructor required.
 Restricted to Las Cruces campus only.

 DANC 235.
-Bronze International Standard 2 Credits
+Bronze International Standard

 This is the style of Ballroom dance that is performed around the globe and is featured in the World DanceSport Championships.
 Learn the Bronze Level figures and techniques in five (5) International Style dances: Waltz, Tango, Viennese Waltz, Foxtrot & Quickstep.
-Students will focus on understanding technical Elements of Dance, memorizing and performing routines.
+Students will focus on understanding technical elements of dance, memorizing and performing routines.
 May be repeated up to 8 credits.
-Consent of Instructor required.
 Restricted to Las Cruces campus only.